syllab-ntu/syllab/publications.md

 - *T. Iwata, M. Khairallah, K. Minematsu and T. Peyrin*, "*Duel of the Titans: The Romulus and Remus Families of Lightweight AEAD Algorithms*"
 in IACR Transactions on Symmetric Cryptology **ToSC 2020-1** / Fast Software Encryption - **FSE 2020**
 - *A. Adomnicai, Z. Najm and T. Peyrin*, "*Fixslicing: A New GIFT Representation*"
-in Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2020-3** / Cryptographic Hardware and Embedded Systems - **CHES 2020**
+in IACR Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2020-3** / Cryptographic Hardware and Embedded Systems - **CHES 2020**
 - *Q. Q. Tan and T. Peyrin*, "*Improved Heuristics for Short Linear Programs*"
-in Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2020-1** / Cryptographic Hardware and Embedded Systems - **CHES 2020**
+in IACR Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2020-1** / Cryptographic Hardware and Embedded Systems - **CHES 2020**

 ---